ethereum/c-kzg-4844/bindings/go/README.md

 ## Go version

-This package requires `1.19rc1` or later.
-Version `1.19beta1` and before will not work.
-These versions have a linking issue and are unable to see `blst` functions.
+This package should work with Go 1.11 and later.

 ## Example